-And this is related to the previous point as not.
-It seems that girls like to be admired, and many times when we catch someone looking at us, we want to arouse even more admiration – even without giving it deliberate thought.
-Do not flirt with others if you don´t want others to flirt with you.
+This is related to the previous point.
+We all like to be admired, and many times when we catch someone looking at us, we want to arouse even more admiration – even without giving it deliberate thought.
+Do not flirt with others if you don’t want others to flirt with you.
 Vanity is not going to lead you anywhere good, but it can lead you into awkward situations.
 Remember that today many people go to bars to look for fleeting amusement and one-night stands.
 You are not a one-night stand.

 If they ask you is the operative premise.
 Your reason for going to the bar is not to give a sermon.
 On the other hand, if someone asks you, be ready to respond freely and without embarrassment.
 Remember that the best ministry we can do is to bear witness by our lives.

-This is for both men and women.
-Today, it’s not only men whose approaches can make women uncomfortable, but women can be inappropriate aggressors in the other direction, too.
-If a girl is making improper propositions to your friend, help him out or gently or subtly divert the girl in question.
+If someone is making improper propositions to your friend, help him or her out by subtly diverting the person in question.
 Don’t misunderstand: Do not start a fight.
 Violence does not lead anywhere.
 But watch out for these risky or potentially volatile encounters and steer clear of them.